ecmwf/IonBeam/README.md

 The `-vv` and `--finish-after` options are useful for debugging runs.

 See [this notebook](examples/notebooks/run_the_pipeline_manually.ipynb) for a walkthrough of assembling the pipeline from various components and then running it.
 This is useful for debugging the output at various stages in the pipeline.

-## The config
-There's a lot happening in `config/config.yaml`.
-The structure of the file is defined by a set of nested python dataclasses starting with `Config` in `ionbeam.core.config_parser`.

-The three big pieces are the parsers which define how to rename and clean up the input data, `canonical_variables.yaml` which defines a unique internal name, dtype and unit for each variable and `MARS_keys.yaml` which defines how to spit the data out to ODB format.

-## Architecture

-### Source:
-yields raw tabular data
-metadata_keys: [`source`]

-### Preprocessor:
-- renames columns to canonical names
-- formats dates to timezone aware UTC dates
-- converts units
-- splits data into single variables + metadata columns
-- metadata_keys: [`source`, `observed_variable`]

-### Aggregators:
-- Aggregates data by source, variable and time_slice
-- In future could merge different sources if appropriate.
-- metadata_keys: [`source`, `observed_variable`, `time_slice`]

-### Quality Controlers [to implement]:
-- Filters on [`source`, `observed_variable`, `time_slice`], may take more that one unique tuple?
-- does some quality control, ML, whatever
-- yields output data

-### Encoders:
-- matches on [`source`, `observed_variable`, `time_slice`]
-- encoders to specified output format, currently CSV, ODB

-## Changelog

-- added CIMA and Meteotracker sources
-    - Meteotracker caches raw data to disk, CIMA does not currently

-- added a secrets.yaml file for credentials
-    - header: useragent: ecmwf scraper from: thomas.hodson@ecmwf.int fields

-- changed config parser to load the full config immediately from nested dataclasses
-    - gives better and immediate error messages
-    - annoyingly forces you to specify some classes as unions rather than using base classes

-- added unit conversions
-    - currently writing the unit conversion table by hand, fine for now.
-    - looked at using popular python packages like pint, unit etc by  few support the 100 in "C/100m"

-- added a way to cleanly finsh the pipeline using a special AbortMessage
-    - This is necessary for the stateful pipes funtcions like the time aggregator